Brain-boosting foods for productivity: 10 foods that actually work

 Nuts contain vitamin E, magnesium, and plant-based omega-3s (ALA) – nutrients supporting brain plasticity and working memory.
 Vitamin E acts as an antioxidant in the brain, protecting neurons from oxidative damage.

 Research on vitamin E and cognitive decline shows mixed but promising results.
 Dysken and colleagues’ Veterans Affairs randomized trial found that high-dose vitamin E supplementation (2000 IU/day) slowed functional decline by 19% in Alzheimer’s patients over a mean follow-up of 2.3 years [5].
-In cognitively healthy older adults, observational studies consistently show higher dietary vitamin E intake associated with better preservation of memory and processing speed over time.
+That RCT used a clinical population and therapeutic doses; it does not directly demonstrate effects in healthy adults.
+In cognitively healthy older adults, observational evidence consistently associates higher dietary vitamin E intake (from food sources including nuts) with better preservation of memory and processing speed over time.

 Magnesium supports 300+ enzyme reactions in the brain, including neurotransmitter synthesis.
 Many people eating Western diets consume insufficient magnesium, which can contribute to attention problems and working memory deficits.